emilydeep/frontendprojectcodelou/README.md

 ## Description
 ```
 This a website for a local business, Lambert's Auto Body Shop.
 They currently do not have a website, so I was building one from scratch to give them the opportunity to be found online.
 I used jQuery, Bootstrap, and custom CSS to make the website responsive.
+Works best on Google Chrome.

 ```